 Your doctor will ask you to describe the onset and nature of your joint pain.
 He/she will also look for tophi deposited under the skin.
 Blood will be sent for uric acid measurement.
 It is often high if you have gout.
 A high blood uric acid is not needed for the diagnosis of gout to be made.
 The best diagnostic test is the presence of uric acid crystals in synovial fluid (joint fluid removed from an affected joint).
 A normal uric acid level does not rule out gout

-What is the Treatment for Gout?
+What is the Gout Treatment in Dubai, UAE?

 Acute attack is treated with anti-inflammatories, steroids or colchicines to prevent attacks of gout the common medications are allopurinol.
 Check with your doctor about new medications now available.